Laiacs/CV/README.md

-#  Data Visualization Specialist | Presentation & Data Designer
+#  Presentation & Data Designer

 ## Bridging creative experience and analytical insight.
 # I turn complexity into visual narratives that connect data with people.